 Next to Viasat’s max of 100 Mbps, HughesNet’s 25 Mbps speeds pale in comparison.
 But HughesNet satellite internet is still making strides to regain lost ground by launching its Gen 5 service (powered by the EchoStar XIX satellite) in March 2017.
 Gen 5 brought HughesNet’s speeds up from 15 Mbps to 25 Mbps, and we could see even faster internet speeds with the launch of Gen 6, whenever that may be.

-Satellite internet isn’t the fastest, so If you have access to cable or fiber internet, we’d recommend those instead.
-(And we’ve picked a few of our favorite cable and fiber providers in our Best Internet Providers page.
+Satellite internet isn’t the fastest, so if you have access to cable or fiber internet, we’d recommend those instead.
+(And we’ve picked a few of our favorite cable and fiber providers in our Best Internet Providers review.)
 But if you’re curious about the differences between our top satellite internet picks, read on, folks.

 Plans and pricing